What forms do I use to make a Lasting Power of Attorney (LPA)?

 Modifying your LPA

-- Amendments Process: After registration, you can only make limited changes to your Lasting Power of Attorney Form while you still have mental capacity.
-These include updating contact details or notifying the OPG of significant changes in circumstances.
+1. Amendments Process: Only minor changes to your Lasting Power of Attorney are allowed while you have capacity – contact details updates or notifying the OPG of circumstance changes.

 Do I need a lawyer for my LPA?